 “Financial innovation should be anchored in purpose.
 Be clear about the ‘why’ – not just clear about the problem that needs to be solved, but also why it is important to solve it.
 Just because something can be innovated, doesn’t mean it should.

 ‘We need to meet client demand for correlation,’ was a rationale I heard many times in the lead-up to the 2008 crisis.
-Meeting that demand created vulnerabilities in the financial system and amplified shocks.”Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+Meeting that demand created vulnerabilities in the financial system and amplified shocks.”Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox

 Check Price Action